 Many placements provide free housing and food, in addition to a stipend.
-Hosts also provide health insurance for Stewards, which may be deducted from your stipend (this provision will be noted on the Host Training Plan).
-Some Hosts may provide an hourly wage, but they may deduct their cost of your housing and/or food from wages.
+Hosts also provide medical insurance for Stewards.
+Some Hosts may provide an hourly wage, but they may deduct their cost of your housing and/or food from your wages.
 All compensation (stipend/ wage, food, housing, health insurance, other) is described on the Host Training Plan.
 DO NOT ACCEPT ANY HOST PLACEMENT INVITATION UNLESS YOU FULLY UNDERSTAND AND ARE SATISFIED WITH THE COMPENSATION OFFERED ON THEIR TRAINING PLAN.